 The MidMichigan Difference

-- Three hospitals and four radiation oncology centers located in safe and friendly communities in the middle of Michigan
+- Four hospitals and three radiation oncology centers located in safe and friendly communities in the middle of Michigan.

 Gamma Knife® is a registered trademark of Elekta Group